-The SEC requires that "Total Annual Expenses" be calculated as a percentage of net assets in the chart on page 7 of this prospectus rather than as a percentage of total assets.
-Total assets include assets that have been funded with borrowed monies (leverage).
+The SEC requires that "Total Annual Expenses" be calculated as a percentage of net assets in the chart on page 7 rather than as a percentage of total assets.
+Total assets includes assets that have been funded with borrowed monies (leverage).
 For reference, the chart below illustrates our "Total Annual Expenses" as a percentage of total assets:

-Estimated Annual Expenses (as a Percentage of Total Assets)

-Base management fees 2.00%(1)

-Incentive fees payable under the Investment Management Agreement 1.11%(2)

-Interest payments on borrowed funds 0.90%(3)
+Estimated Annual Expenses (as a Percentage of Total Assets) Base management fees $2.00\%^{(1)}$ Incentive fees payable under the Investment Management Agreement $0.51\%^{(2)}$ Interest and other Credit Facility related expenses on borrowed funds 1.25%(3) Other expenses $1.48\%^{(4)}$ Total Annual Expenses 5.24%

-Other expenses 0.85%(4)

-Total Annual Expenses 4.86%

 - (1) The contractual management fee is calculated at an annual rate of 2.00% of our average adjusted gross total assets.
-See "Certain Relationships and Transactions-Investment Management Agreement." - (2) The portion of incentive fees paid in respect of net investment income is based on actual amounts incurred during the fiscal year ended September 30, 2009.
-Such incentive fees are based on performance, vary from year to year and are not paid unless our performance exceeds specified thresholds.
-Incentive fees in respect of net investment income do not include incentive fees in respect of net capital gains.
-The portion of our incentive fee paid in respect of net capital gains is determined and payable in arrears as of the end of each calendar year (or upon termination of the investment advisory and management agreement, as of the termination date) and equals 20.0% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees.
-As we cannot predict our future net investment income or capital gains, the incentive fee paid in future years, if any, may be substantially different than the fee earned during the fiscal year ended September 30, 2009.
-For more detailed information about the incentive fee, please see the section of this prospectus capitoned "Certain Relationships and Transactions-Investment Management Agreement" and Note 3 to our financial statements included in this prospectus. - (3) As of September 30, 2009, we had \$74.9 million unused, subject to maintenance of the applicable total assets to debt ratio of 200%, and \$225.1 million in borrowings outstanding under our \$300.0 million credit facility.
-We may use proceeds of an offering of securities under this registration statement to repay outstanding obligations under our credit facility.
-After completing any such offering, we intend to continue to borrow under our credit facility to finance portfolio investments and are permitted to do so under the terms of our credit facility.
-We have estimated the interest payments on borrowed funds to take this into account.
-We caution you that our actual interest expense will depend on prevailing interest rates and our rate of borrowing and may be substantially higher than the estimate provided in this table.
-For more information, see "Risk Factors-We currently use borrowed funds to make investments and are exposed to the typical risks associated with leverage." - (4) "Other Expenses" includes, among other expenses, our general and administrative expenses, professional fees, directors' fees, insurance costs, expenses of our dividend reinvestment plan and the expenses of the Investment Adviser reimbursable under our Investment Management Agreement and of the Administrator reimbursable under our Administration Agreement.
-Such expenses are based on actual other expenses for the fiscal year ended September 30, 2009.
-See our "Statement of Operations" in our financial statements.
+See "Certain Relationships and Transactions-Investment Management Agreement" - (2) Incentive fees are based on actual amounts incurred during the three months ended December 31, 2007 annualized for a full year.
+However, the incentive fees, which are based on our performance, will vary from year to year and will not be paid unless our performance exceeds certain thresholds.
+As we cannot predict whether we will meet these thresholds, the incentive fee paid in future years, if any, may be substantially different than the fee earned during the three months ended December 31, 2007.
+For more detailed information about the incentive fee, please see the section of this prospectus captioned "Certain Relationships and Transactions-Investment Management Agreement" and note 3 to our financial statements included elsewhere in this prospectus. - (3) "Interest and Other Credit Facility Related Expenses on Borrowed Funds" represents interest and credit facility fees incurred and amortization of debt issuance costs during the three months ended December 31, 2007 annualized for a full year.
+As of December 31, 2007, we had \$208.5 million available and \$91.5 million in borrowings outstanding under our \$300.0 million credit facility.
+For more information, see "Risk Factors-We currently use borrowed funds to make investments and are exposed to the typical risks associated with leverage" in this prospectus. - (4) "Other Expenses" includes, among other expenses, our general and administrative expenses, professional fees, directors' fees, insurance costs, and the expenses of the Investment Adviser reimbursable under our Investment Management Agreement and of the Administrator reimbursable under our Administration Agreement.
+Such expenses are based on actual other expenses for the three months ended December 31, 2007 annualized for a full year.
+See our "Consolidated Statement of Operations" in our financial statements.